Brighton Rock (1948 film)

-The title comes from the old-fashioned candy "a stick of rock": Ida in the film says that like Brighton rock she doesn't change—as the name Brighton stays written the whole way through.
+The film follows "Pinkie" Brown (Attenborough), a psychopathic young mob enforcer, who murders a journalist and later desperately tries to cover his tracks.
+In the process, he tries to manipulate a naive young woman (Marsh) into a romantic relationship.
+The title comes from the old-fashioned confectionery "a stick of rock": the character Ida (Baddeley) in the film says that like Brighton rock she doesn't change—as the name Brighton stays written the whole way through.